Jeija/alexa-power-button/README.md

 * Upload the Lambda function.
 If you have the AWS CLI set up, you can use the Makefile provided in `aws` to upload and test the code.
 * Add `THING_ENDPOINT` (AWS IoT HTTPS REST API endpoint host, see the thing's Interact page in AWS IoT) and `MQTT_BASE_TOPIC` (prefix for MQTT topic, e.g. `myhome/mypc`) as environment variables for the Lambda function
 * Get your device private key and device certificate from AWS IoT and copy them to `firmware/main/certs` as `private.pem.key` and `certificate.pem.crt` respectively.
 See [esp-idf's AWS IoT documentation](https://github.com/espressif/esp-idf/tree/master/examples/protocols/aws_iot) for details.
-* Confgiure the firmware: Run `make menuconfig` in `firmware` and add your WiFi SSID and password in `Alexa Power Button`.
+* Confgiure the firmware: Run `idf.py menuconfig` in `firmware` and add your WiFi SSID and password in `Alexa Power Button`.
 Configure your (arbitrary but unique) AWS IoT Client ID and add the same MQTT base topic as specified in your Lambda function environment variable.
 Under `Component Config --> Amazon Web Services IoT Platform`, add your AWS IoT HTTPS REST API endpoint host, see the thing's Interact page on AWS IoT.
 * Flash the firmware.
 If errors occur while connecting to AWS IoT, see [the documentation in esp-idf](https://github.com/espressif/esp-idf/tree/master/examples/protocols/aws_iot) for some common problems.

 ## Flash the firmware
-* Use `make menuconfig` in `firmware` to configure your python executable, serial port and flasher baud rate
+* Use `idf.py menuconfig` in `firmware` to configure your python executable, serial port and flasher baud rate
-* `alexa-power-button` uses the usual esp-idf Makefile and workflow.
-Run `make flash` in `firmware` in order to compile and flash the firmware to your ESP32 board.
+* `alexa-power-button` uses the usual esp-idf CMake build system and workflow.
+Run `idf.py all` and `idf.py flash` in `firmware` in order to compile and flash the firmware to your ESP32 board.

 ## Attribution
 * ESP32 schematic symbol and footprint: [adamjvr's ESP32-kiCAD-Footprints